Adityapur

 Adityapur is a city and suburb in Jamshedpur, Jharkhand, India.
-It is a nagar parishad in the Seraikela Sadar subdivision in the Seraikela Kharsawan district.
+It is a municipal corporation in the Seraikela Sadar subdivision in the Seraikela Kharsawan district.
 Adityapur is part of the Greater Jamshedpur, under the Indian government's Jawaharlal Nehru National Urban Renewal Mission (JNNURM).
 It is separated from Jamshedpur by the Kharkai River.

 History

-Adityapur is named after Raja Aditya Pratap Singh Deo, the last ruler of Seraikela State.
+Adityapur is named after Raja Aditya Pratap Singh Deo (1887-1969), the last ruler of Seraikela State.
 The region around Adityapur is rich in history.
 Patkum State's capital was at Ichagarh.
-In Ichagarh there is a cave.
-There is also a century old temple located there.
+In Ichagarh there is a cave and a century old temple.
 The Ichagarh Palace was the seat of Patkum State.
-It was established by the Scion of King Vikramaditya of Ujjain, this place hosts several historical places on the banks of river Karkari and Swarnarekha.
+It was established by the Scion of King Vikramaditya of Ujjain.
+This place hosts several historical places on the banks of rivers Karkari and Swarnarekha.

-By conquering of Kolhan by British, a new district —Singhbhum district was formed which corresponds to the modern kolhan region.
+By the conquering of Kolhan by the British, a new district—Singhbhum district—was formed which corresponds to the modern Kolhan region.
 Owing to modern development in the time of British Empire, police stations were opened at Ichagarh, Patamda and Chandil.
 Previously this place was inhabited mainly by Santhalis, Odias and Bengalis (now Jharkhandis).
 The area came into prominence with the industrial development of Jamshedpur.
 Thus many peoples form other parts of India came an made the city's multicultural and cosmopolitan culture.

 After independence, Adityapur came into existence.
-In 1972, Bihar government (now Jharkhand Government) notified Adityapur as an industrial area and a municipal corporation.
+In 1972, the Bihar government (now the Jharkhand Government) notified Adityapur as an industrial area and a municipal corporation.
 Prior to Jharkhand's establishment, the original Jharkhandis were credited for the contribution to the state.
-Within few times, it developed rapidly as an industrial satellite city for Jamshedpur metropolitan area.
+Within few times, it developed rapidly as an industrial satellite city for the Jamshedpur metropolitan area.
 Various new projects are coming here now.
 Now Adityapur is one of the fastest growing satellite cities in India.

 Geography

 Adityapur is located at 22.7901°N 86.1657°E. Kharkai River surrounds Adityapur on three sides (except the west).
 Adityapur is connected, over the Kharkai River, to the city of Jamshedpur via a toll bridge through Kadma and Kharkai Bridge through Bistupur.
 Adityapur covered an area of 49 km2.
 It has an annual rainfall of 1,132.9 mm.

-With its recognition as an industrial town as early as the 1911 census, Jamshedpur was set on the road of steady population growth, as large number of emigrants flocked in for work opportunities.
+With its recognition as an industrial town as early as the 1911 census, Jamshedpur was set on the road of steady population growth, as a large number of emigrants flocked in for work opportunities.
 While in the earlier decades the central nucleus grew, in the later decades towns around Jamshedpur grew rapidly.
-In 2011, Jamshedpur Urban Agglomeration included 13 urban centres, with a total population of 1.3 million people.
-However, in more recent years, Jamshedpur metropolitan area has lacked the growth and development observed around other similar industrial cities in western and southern India.
+In 2011, the Jamshedpur Urban Agglomeration included 13 urban centres, with a total population of 1.3 million people.
+However, in more recent years, the Jamshedpur metropolitan area has lacked the growth and development observed around other similar industrial cities in western and southern India.

 Note: The map alongside presents the Jamshedpur Urban Agglomeration.
 All places marked in the map are linked in the larger full screen map.